 Centerview is a tiny city located in the state of Missouri.
 With a population of 190 people and just one neighborhood, Centerview is the 512th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Centerview is generally considered to be a blue-collar town.
-43.86% of the Centerview workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Centerview is a blue-collar town, with 43.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Centerview is a city of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Centerview who work in food service (24.56%), healthcare suport services (8.77%), and management occupations (7.89%).

 Also of interest is that Centerview has more people living here who work in computers and math than 95% of the places in the US.